vsedov/advent-of-code/README.md

 Trying this year [advent of code](https://adventofcode.com/2022) using python as my first time

-Expect bade code, although I will try my best to be as _pythonic_ as possible >.<
+Expect bad code, although I will try my best to be as _pythonic_ as possible >.<

 <p align="center">
   <img